 Central to permaculture are the three ethics

-The ethics earth care, people care and fair share form the foundation for permaculture design and are also found in most traditional societies.
+The ethics of earth care, people care and fair share form the foundation for permaculture design and are also found in most traditional societies.
 Ethics are culturally evolved mechanisms that regulate self-interest, giving us a better understanding of good and bad outcomes.

 The greater the power of humans, the more critical ethics become for long-term cultural and biological survival.